dmbarbour/glas/docs/GlasProg.md

 I propose to represent access to non-deterministic choice as a primitive (instead of handler).

 There are a few reasons for this.
 First, it does us very little good to intercept non-deterministic choice within a program.
 Only at the level of a runtime or interpreter might we heuristically guide non-deterministic choice to a useful outcome.
 Second, we may still control non-deterministic choice via annotations, i.e. to indicate a subprogram is observably deterministic, or at least does not introduce non-determinism (though it may invoke non-deterministic handlers).
 Third, use of non-deterministic choice in assertions, fuzz testing, etc. make it awkward to present as a handler.

-### Parameters and Results

-Programs operate on registers and handlers.
-To model parameters and results, thus, is left to conventions such as writing a result of a calculation to 'result.\*' registers and 'result.!' for the main return value.
-The client will translate this into context.
-Similarly, arguments could bind 'arg.\*' registers, and we could have some conventions for providing a static list of keywords or similar.

-In many cases, we might wish some means to express and enforce that a subset of registers is read-only within scope of a call.
-This should be feasible with annotations.

 ### JIT Compilation